derivkit/derivkit/docs/examples/forecasting/dali.rst

 |dklogo| DALI tensors
 =====================

-This section shows how to construct DALI (Derivative Approximation for LIkelihoods) tensors using :class:`derivkit.forecast_kit.ForecastKit`.
+This section shows how to construct Derivative Approximation for LIkelihoods (DALI) tensors using :class:`derivkit.forecast_kit.ForecastKit`.

 The DALI expansion extends the Fisher matrix by including higher-order derivative information, allowing non-Gaussian structure in the likelihood